 B2C sales can be unpredictable.
 And while you’ll usually be selling to a single decision-maker—simplifying the sales process tremendously—that individual may be pressed for time or easily distracted.
 Learning to build rapport quickly as you promote your product or service is essential.

 At the start of 2020, 61% of super start-ups worldwide offered B2B sales solutions, while the other 39% focused on B2C.
-Clearly sales job opportunities continue to exist in both types of selling environments.
+Clearly, sales job opportunities continue to exist in both types of selling environments.

 Regardless of platform, sales professionals need to be able to generate trust and resolve customer issues while demonstrating:

-When it comes to choosing between B2B and B2C sales jobs, however, Associate Director of Robert Walters’ sales recruitment division Chris Newsham says, “The skills required to work in either industry are quite different and moving between the two can be difficult so it’s well worth doing some research up front to ensure you make the right choice.”
+When it comes to choosing between B2B and B2C salespeople, however, Associate Director of Robert Walters’ sales recruitment division Chris Newsham says, “The skills required to work in either industry are quite different and moving between the two can be difficult so it’s well worth doing some research up front to ensure you make the right choice.”

 In this table, we summarize some of the key skills required for B2C and B2B sales jobs.
 In some cases, the bullets under one heading could apply to the other.